 Founded in 1924, the Kentucky Society of Certified Public Accountants (KyCPA) is a statewide, nonprofit professional organization serving nearly 4,500 CPAs in public accounting firms, business, industry, government and education.
 KyCPA supports all CPAs in Kentucky with timely information, outstanding educational opportunities, career development, helpful resources, the promotion of high ethical standards and public advocacy on behalf of the profession and the public good.

 Contact:

-P. Anthony Allen Government Affairs Director
+Cash Cassady Government Affairs Director

-aallen@kycpa,org (502) 736-1366
+ccassady@kycpa,org (502) 736-1366